BrightspaceUILabs/facet-filter-sort/README.md

 A multi-select-list allowing the user to see (and remove) the currently applied filters

+NOTE: This component uses the `slotchange` event and so will not work if you require IE support

 <img src="/images/d2l-applied-filters.png?raw=true" width="450">

 #### Usage

 Set the `for` param to be the id of the `d2l-filter-dropdown` that you want to track.
 This also works if the `d2l-filter-dropdown` is a child in the shadow-dom of the element referenced by the id.

 ```html
 <d2l-filter-list-wrapper for="filter"><d2l-filter-list-wrapper>